YuvrajChouhan09/termux-tutorial/README.md

 ---

 ## 🚀 Installation

-### You should use the F-Droid or GitHub version of Termux instead of the one on the Google Play Store.
+Note: You should use the F-Droid or GitHub version of Termux instead of the one on the Google Play Store.
 The Play Store version is often outdated, buggy, lacks functionality, and has previously been a source of security regressions and even a malicious, hijacked app.
 In contrast, F-Droid and GitHub versions are actively maintained, more stable, and generally considered safer.

 ### From F-Droid (Recommended)
 1. Download the F-Droid app from [f-droid.org](https://f-droid.org).